kyokan/contracts/README.md

 When performing offchain Token <> ETH swaps, the hub proposes a state update to the user.
 The user signs the state update and returns it to the hub.
 The hub checks that the exchange rate in the signed state update is still valid, then countersigns the update and returns it to the user.

-Note: in theory it's possible for the hub to the half-signed state update, only countersigning if exchange rates fluctuate in the Hub's favour.
+Note: in theory it's possible for the hub to hold on to the half-signed state update, only countersigning if exchange rates fluctuate in the Hub's favour.
 There are mechanisms which could be used to protect against this (see below), but there are currently no plans to implement them.

 One way the user could be protected is if the hub includes a second, half-signed state update with `txCount = N + 1` which is otherwise identical to state update with `txCount = N` when they return the proposed exchange rate.
 This way, if the hub does not return the counter-signed exchange to the wallet in a timely manner, the user could use this half-signed update to unilaterally close the channel.